-The UN Electoral Support Project (UNESP) provides direct support to Afghanistan’s Independent Election Commission (IEC) and the Electoral Complaints Commission (ECC) to conduct the next electoral cycles in Afghanistan from October 2017 to December 2019, including the long-due Parliamentary Elections (Wolesi Jirga) and District Council Elections on 20 October 2018.
+The UN Electoral Support Project (UNESP) provides direct support to Afghanistan’s Independent Election Commission (IEC) and the Electoral Complaints Commission (ECC) to conduct the electoral cycles in Afghanistan from October 2017 to December 2019.

 The project follows previous UN projects in support of the Afghan electoral process, most notably the Enhancing Legal and Electoral Capacity for Tomorrow (ELECT) projects, from 2006-2011 (ELECT I) and 2012-2015 (ELECT II), and the UNDP Project Initiation Plan July 2015 – October 2017.

 In comparison to earlier electoral assistance projects, UNESP has a much smaller footprint, both technically and financially: a small team of international advisors support the work of Afghanistan’s electoral management bodies.
-Currently, UNESP is implemented by twenty-one international advisors and specialists.
-Eighteen national staff support the team.
-UNESP will be expanded with eight international advisor and specialists, 17 UN Volunteers, and eight national staff members.
+The UNESP is implemented by 111 staff comprising 43 international advisors and specialists and 68 national staff.

 Although most of the operational electoral budget is still covered by the international donor community, the Government of Afghanistan now takes part in financial commitment to both electoral institutions and the implementation of elections by covering staff salaries and operational expenses.

-- The IEC regulations make special provisions for women, facilitating their engagement as voters and particularly as candidates, easing the regulations for Candidate Nomination.
+- The Regulations make special provisions for women, facilitating their engagement as voters and particularly as candidates, easing the regulations for Candidate Nomination.

-- By July 2018, according to initial reports from the IEC, 3 million women registered to vote, or more than one third of the total registered voters.
-Three provinces of Afghanistan mark more female than male registrants.
+- In 2018, at least 3,1 million women registered to vote, constituting 34 percent of the total registered voters.
+Three provinces of Afghanistan (Bamyan, Daikundi and Jawzjan) marked more women than men registrants.